arunasrivastava/Skinpedia/README.md

 # skinpedia.github.io
-Website is available in GH pages or AWS S3 bucket: [Here](skinpedia.github.io)
+Website is available in GH pages or AWS S3 bucket on [skinpedia.github.io](skinpedia.github.io)

 ## A website that compiles products that are recommended by board-certified dermatologists